 Hernani L. Ledesma Jr. graduated from the Mount MSN'07 and ADN '06, earned his EdD from Pepperdine University '12 and is pursuing a Doctor of Nursing Practice at Western University of Health Sciences.
 He is currently a Senior Learning Consultant with Kaiser Permanente and has worked in the Emergency Department, Neonatal Intensive Care Unit, Education, and Risk Management areas.
 Hernani has been an Instructor for California State University at Fullerton, Mount St. Mary's College, Vanguard University and Colorado Technical University.
 He is a member of Sigma Theta Tau International and is certified by the ANCC in Nursing Professional Development.
 Hernani volunteers as a camp nurse for Re-Creation Summer Camp, a Eucharistic Minister for Pastoral Care, and serves as a Board Member for Sherman Group, Inc.

 Kellyn Pak graduated from the Mount with a MSN in December 2008.
-She is currently a clinical instructor for the med-surg rotation in the traditional BSN program for Azusa Pacific University.
-She is the Emergency Management Program Manager for the LAC + USC Medical Center.
-Kellyn has also worked as a clinical instructor for Mount St. Mary's College's Accelerated BSN program during the Fall 2009 trimester.
+She is the Senior Nursing Instructor at LAC+ USC, as well as the Program Manager for the Emergency Management Department.
+Kellyn is also the Director of the Trauma Nurse Core Course (TNCC) program at LAC+USC, this is a specialty course sponsored by the Emergency Nurses Association (ENA).
 For seven years, she has worked as an Emergency Room RN this includes working as a mobile intensive care nurse.
 Kellyn is a member of the Emergency Nurse's Association, Certified Emergency Nurse (CEN), and a Trauma Nursing Core Course Instructor.
-In her spare time, Kellyn enjoys coaching the Girl's basketball team at Evergreen Baptist Church.
+She has also worked as a clinical instructor for Mount St. Mary's College's Accelerated BSN program.
+She is the proud mother of two children.

 If you would like to contact our Alumni Ambassadors for further information concerning their experiences here at the Mount, please contact our MSN administrative assistant Elisha Okawa: firstname.lastname@example.org.